The Texas Conference Introduces New Staff Positions

 Daniel is married to Ken, her high school sweetheart.
 Together, they have two daughters and five grandchildren.

 Dr. Jesse Brannen

 Dr. Jesse Brannen leaves his position as the Director for the Center of Congregational Excellence to become District Superintendent of the Central South District.
-For the past four years, Brannen has built on the work of Vibrant Church Initiative (VCI) architect, Rev. Dr. Don Waddleton.
+For the past four years, Brannen has built on the work of Vibrant Church Initiative (VCI) architect, The Rev. Don Walden.
 “He got the ball rolling on VCI,” Brannen said.
 “We have taken his ideas, developed them and staffed them more fully.
 We took his dream and put flesh on the bones.”